 Make Sure You Have the Correct Food Cost

 Each item on your restaurant menu should be priced to reflect its food cost, both to keep profits up and offer affordable prices to your customers.
 Know the actual amount it costs you to make each dish.
-Pricey ingredients like that lobster makes for a pricey menu.
+Pricey ingredients like that lobster make for a pricey menu.

-This suggestion doesn’t mean that the food you order should be the cheapest available, because quality is the most important aspect of creating menu items.
+This suggestion doesn’t mean that the food you order should be the cheapest available, because the quality is the most important aspect of creating menu items.
 But you should try to balance high and low food costs for a reasonable profit margin.

 Keep It Simple